Emerging 2015 Contact Centre trends

 Though many companies have dabbled with deploying some applications on the cloud, it is only now that the cloud-based model is poised for an explosive takeoff a clear sign of market maturity.

-With the contact centre becoming the face of the organization and the first touch-point for the customer, it has a significant impact on the customers perception of your business.
+With the contact centre becoming the face of the organisation and the first touch-point for the customer, it has a significant impact on the customer’s perception of your business.

 Unsurprisingly, the workforce, which is the mainstay of any contact centre, accounts for two-thirds of the operational costs.

-In such a scenario a well implemented Workforce Optimization (WFO) program can significantly bring down cost-to-serve and improve productivity.
+In such a scenario a well-implemented Workforce Optimisation (WFO) program can significantly bring down cost-to-serve and improve productivity.

 4. Gamification for Enhanced Productivity